The Complete Guide to IT Hardware Procurement for Canadian Businesses

 2. Choose Your Sourcing Channel

 Canadian businesses have several sourcing options.
-Direct from OEM (Dell, HPE, Lenovo) gives you factory-configured systems with full warranty but often at list price.
-Authorized distributors (Ingram Micro, TD SYNNEX, D&H) offer better pricing on volume orders.
+Direct from OEM (Dell, HPE, Lenovo) gives you factory-configured systems with manufacturer warranty but often at list price.
+Major distributors (Ingram Micro, TD SYNNEX, D&H) offer better pricing on volume orders.
 Sourcing partners like Toronto Gadgets combine the best of both — competitive pricing through distributor relationships with personalized service and coordination.

 3. Request for Quotation (RFQ)